 You’ve got options.
 Whether you like your coffee layered, shaken up, or steeped with a twist, here’s how I do it at home.
 And yep, the recipe card below uses the first method.

-- Fill your glass with ice
+- Fill your glass most of the way with ice

-- Pour in the juice
+- Pour in the orange juice

 2. The Shaken Method

-Stuff you need: A jar with a lid, ice, juice, coffee, and maybe some vanilla
+A jar with a lid, ice, juice, coffee, and maybe some vanilla

 What to do: